EXPLAIN returns a row of

 tables in the output in the order that MySQL would read them

 while processing the statement.
-MySQL resolves all joins using a
+This means that MySQL reads a

-the first table, and then finds a matching row in the second
+row from the first table, then finds a matching row in the

-table, the third table, and so on.
-When all tables are
+second table, and then in the third table, and so on.
+When all

-processed, MySQL outputs the selected columns and backtracks
+tables are processed, MySQL outputs the selected columns and

-through the table list until a table is found for which there
+backtracks through the table list until a table is found for

-are more matching rows.
-The next row is read from this table and
+which there are more matching rows.
+The next row is read from

 MySQL Workbench has a Visual Explain capability that provides a